A Local’s Guide to the City We Love

 Local Tips for Living Like a Vancouverite

-- Weather Wisdom: Always carry a light rain jacket — even in September.
-Locals call it “Vancouver sunshine.”
+Weather Wisdom: Always carry a light rain jacket — even in September (“Vancouver sunshine”).

-- Coffee Culture: Skip the chains.
-Try Revolver in Gastown or Elysian on 5th Avenue for beans roasted to perfection.
+Coffee Culture: Skip chains.
+Try Revolver in Gastown or Elysian on 5th Avenue for locally roasted beans.

-- Hidden Café Pick: The Ovaltine Café on Hastings — an old-school diner that feels like stepping back in time.
+Hidden Café Pick: Ovaltine Café on Hastings — an old-school diner stepping back in time.

 There are endless things to do in Vancouver in 2025 — from mountain-backed beaches to hidden dumpling shops and Indigenous-led walks.
-But the heart of the city is in its food and its people.
+The heart of the city is in its food, culture, and people.

 Hungry for more?
-Join us at Vancouver Foodie Tours to skip the guesswork, taste the stories behind the flavors, and experience the Vancouver we proudly call home.
+Join us at Vancouver Foodie Tours to skip the guesswork, taste the stories behind the flavours, and experience Vancouver like a local.